 The Role of the IMO

-The ITF, as a social partner, has been appreciated by the UN agencies, in particular IMO, a regulatory body in the maritime, for speaking on behalf of more than 1 million international maritime workers.
-The ITF has obtained its consultative status since 1961.
-We do acknowledge the profound roles and responsibilities assigned to us and have been striving to excel to ensure safety and security of maritime human are fully considered at high regulatory level.
-All five Committees and seven Sub-committees, including most Correspondence Groups, Experts Groups and Editorial & Technical Groups, are covered.
+The ITF, as a social partner, is well-appreciated by diverse UN agencies.
+In the sphere of the IMO, a regulatory body in the maritime industry, the ITF obtained its consultative status in 1961.
+We speak on behalf of more than 1 million international maritime workers by advocating for all marine personnel’s safety, regardless of their geographical location.
+We acknowledge the profound roles and responsibilities assigned to us and strive to excel in our work to ensure the safety and security of maritime industry personnel continues to be fully considered at a high regulatory level.